-- MEDICAL TERMINOLOGY 3 credits Prerequisite: 2780:106.
+3 credits Prerequisite: 2540:256.
+Introduction to medical terminology.
+Emphasis on meaning, pronunciation, spelling and application of common medical terms, abbreviations, stems and suffixes as related to the human body in computerized transcription.
+Speed, accuracy, and proofreading skills emphasized. - 283 MEDICAL TERMINOLOGY 3 credits Prerequisite: 2780:106.
 Vocabulary and terms used by medical personnel.
-Usage and spelling of medical terms - OFFICE NURSING TECHNIQUES I 284 Prerequisite or corequisite: 2540:283.
+Usage and spelling of medical terms. - 284 OFFICE NURSING TECHNIQUES I 2 credits Prerequisite or corequisite: 2540:283.
 Provides theory and practice in nursing duties most often performed in a physician's and dentist's office.
-These include temperature, pulse and respiration reading; and taking blood pressure. - MICROSOFT WORD® FOR WINDOWSTM Corequisite: 2540:253, or 255, or 256, or permission.
-This course introduces the student to word processing fundamentals via a hands-on approach using the popular word processing program Microsoft Word® for WindowsTM - CAREER DEVELOPMENT FOR BUSINESS PROFESSIONALS Fundamentals of job search technique, professional image development and personal and interpersonal dynamics within the business environment. - SPECIAL TOPICS: SECRETARIAL SCIENCE .5-3 credits (May be repeated for a total of four credits) Prerequisite: permission.
+These include temperature, pulse and respiration reading; and taking blood pressure. - 286 MICROSOFT® WORD FOR WINDOWSTM 2 credits Prerequisite: minimum keyboarding requirement of 30 words per minute.
+Provides beginning to intermediate training on the word processing program Microsoft® Word for WindowsTM.
+Not for Office Administration majors. - 289 CAREER DEVELOPMENT FOR BUSINESS PROFESSIONALS 3 credits Fundamentals of job search technique, professional image development and personal and interpersonal dynamics within the business environment. - 290 SPECIAL TOPICS: SECRETARIAL SCIENCE .5-3 credits (May be repeated for a total of four credits) Prerequisite: permission.
 Selected topics or subject areas of interest in office administration.

-COMPUTER SERVICE AND NETWORK TECHNOLOGY
+COMPUTER SERVICE AND NETWORK TECHNOLOGY 2600:

-- BASIC ELECTRONICS FOR TECHNICIANS 5 credits Corequisites: 2030:151 and 152.
+- 100 BASIC ELECTRONICS FOR TECHNICIANS 5 credits Corequisites: 2030:151 and 152.
 Fundamentals of electrical/electronic operations, linear devices and instrumentation essential to electrical/electronics maintenance and troubleshooting.
-Laboratory. - DIGITAL ELECTRONICS FOR TECHNICIANS Prerequisite: 2600:100.
-Mathematical principles of electronic switching for logic-based systems and examination of methods of switching syntheses. - MICROPROCESSOR ASSEMBLY LANGUAGE PROGRAMMING 2 credits Corequisite: 2600:125.
-The in-depth coverage of assembler language and architecture for 8088-based systems. - PERSONAL COMPUTER SERVICING Prerequisite: 2600:100, 2440:151; corequisite: 2600:190.
-Techniques for isolating and correcting faults in personal computers including the use of software diagnostic routines and electronic test equipment. - MICROPROCESSOR SERVICE PRACTICUM 2 credits Corequisite: 2600:160.
-Work experience in the repair of microprocessor-based equipment using failed or malfunctioning equipment. - MICROPROCESSOR SERVICE PRACTICUM SEMINAR 1 credit Corequisite: 2600:180.
-Integrates on-the-job technical experience acquired in 2600:180 with the fundamental concepts and skills acquired through course work. - MICROPROCESSOR SYSTEMS ARCHITECTURE Prerequisite: 2600:100; corequisite: 2600:160.
-Introduction to the basic structure microprocessor systems including instruction sets, addresses, memories and the interface of hardware and software. - FIELD EXPERIENCE IN MICROPROCESSOR SERVICE Prerequisites: 2600:180 and 230.
+Laboratory. - 125 DIGITAL ELECTRONICS FOR TECHNICIANS 4 credits Prerequisite: 2600:100.
+Mathematical principles of electronic switching for logic-based systems and examination of methods of switching syntheses. - 155 MICROPROCESSOR ASSEMBLY LANGUAGE PROGRAMMING2 credits Corequisite: 2600:125.
+The in-depth coverage of assembler language and architecture for 8088-based systems. - 160 PERSONAL COMPUTER SERVICING Prerequisite: 2600:100, 2440:151; corequisite: 2600:190.
+Techniques for isolating and correcting faults in personal computers including the use of software diagnostic routines and electronic test equipment. - 180 MICROPROCESSOR SERVICE PRACTICUM 2 credits Corequisite: 2600:160.
+Work experience in the repair of microprocessor-based equipment using failed or malfunctioning equipment. - 185 MICROPROCESSOR SERVICE PRACTICUM SEMINAR 1 credit Corequisite: 2600:180.
+Integrates on-the-job technical experience acquired in 2600:180 with the fundamental concepts and skills acquired through course work. - 190 MICROPROCESSOR SYSTEMS ARCHITECTURE 3 credits Prerequisite: 2600:100; corequisite: 2600:160.
+Introduction to the basic structure microprocessor systems including instruction sets, addresses, memories and the interface of hardware and software. - FIELD EXPERIENCE IN MICROPROCESSOR SERVICE 2 credits Prerequisites: 2600:180 and 230.
 Work experience within a business that makes, uses, or services microprocessor-based equipment.

-MEDICAL ASSISTING
+MEDICAL ASSISTING 2740: